 This biennial competition is organised by The Neil Gunn Trust in partnership with High Life Highland.
-The lead judge for this, the 15th competition was the distinguished author and patron of the Neil Gunn Trust, James Robertson.
+The lead judge for this, the 16th competition was the distinguished author and patron of the Neil Gunn Trust, James Robertson.

-The competition has 4 sections – Adult Short Story and Adult Poetry are open to writers worldwide; the Secondary (S3-S6) and Primary (P5-P7) Schools sections are open to pupils attending Highland Council schools.
+The competition has 4 sections – Adult Short Story and Adult Poetry open to writers worldwide; the Secondary (S3-S6) and Primary (P5-P7) Schools sections open to pupils attending Highland Council schools.
 The competition themes are quotes from Neil Gunn’s writing.

 For all sections, the themes are quotes from Neil Gunn’s writing.

 The Adult Poetry section and Adult Short Story section were open to all writers worldwide.
 The writing was inspired by one of the following quotes from works by Neil Gunn: –

 - “But already, behind, the new wave was gathering volume, massing itself, steadily advancing.”
 (Morning Tide)

 The schools’ sections are open to pupils in selected year groups who attend Highland Council schools.

 The secondary section is open to pupils from S3 – S6, whose writing was inspired by one of the following quotes: –

 - “They turned from the known world behind and faced the moors”.
 (Highland River)

 - “It was very quiet, with a quietness that was tall and far, delicate as a leaf, and soft-footed as the grass.”
 (The Well at the World’s End”)